Immanuel-john/chocolate-parachain/README.md

 ### Relay setup

 Use the `prep-relay` script we use on gitpod

-The setup script currently assumes you have the polkadot relay binary (v0.9.24) at `~/relay/polkadot/target/release/polkadot`
+> Note: The setup script currently assumes you have the polkadot relay binary (v0.9.24) at `~/relay/polkadot/target/release/polkadot`

 ```bash
 # Download the polkadot binary to ~/relay/polkadot/target/release/polkadot